(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Explore Child Care Options

-There are a variety of childcare options to consider.
-From one parent staying-at-home to daycare or nannies.
-The earlier you begin exploring the various options, the better; as it takes time to interview, visit, and discuss alternatives.
+There are a variety of childcare options to consider, from one parent staying-at-home to daycare or nannies.
+The earlier you begin exploring the various options, the better.
+It takes time to interview, visit, and discuss alternatives.